Immunisation is one of the best ways to protect yourself, your children and safeguard the health of future generations.

 Safety testing is a key component of vaccine development and use.
 All vaccines used in Australia are thoroughly tested for safety and effectiveness.
 In development they are rigorously tested on thousands of people in progressively larger clinical trials.
 They are not included in the National Immunisation Program until they have been approved for use by the Therapeutic Goods Administration (TGA) to ensure they meet strict safety guidelines and are evaluated to ensure they are effective, comply with strict manufacturing and production standards, and have a good safety record.

 Vaccines remain subject to testing after their introduction into general use through a variety of mechanisms, such as further clinical trials and surveillance of disease and vaccine adverse events.
 Australia has a national surveillance system, which includes reports of adverse events following immunisation from state and territory systems as well as information sent directly from health professionals, consumers and vaccine companies.
-These reports are reviewed by the TGA and referred as required to expert committees, such as the Advisory Committee on the Safety of Vaccines (ACSOV), to ensure ongoing assessment of safety.
+These reports are reviewed by the TGA and referred as required to expert committees, such as the Advisory Committee on Vaccines (ACV), to ensure ongoing assessment of safety.

 Although vaccines may occasionally produce undesirable side-effects, such as pain and redness at the injection site, the majority of these reactions are mild and are quickly resolved.